 Joseph Terry & Sons acquired cocoa estates in the Venezuelan Andes in 1922, and palm trees were added to the Terry’s logo to reflect this.
-The estate produced the high quality Criollo beans.
+The estate produced the highly-regarded Criollo beans.

 Terry’s relocated to a purpose-built factory at Bishopthorpe Road in York from 1926.
+The Chocolate Apple was introduced that year.
 The All Gold chocolate assortment was introduced from 1930 and the Chocolate Orange was produced from 1931.
 Originally, each Chocolate Orange was made with 22 cocoa beans.
-The Chocolate Orange was preceded by the Chocolate Apple, launched in 1926.

 Terry’s had a share capital of £812,490 (around £51 million in 2014) in 1934.
 Terry’s employed 2,500 people by 1937.